wulongfeng/HypRQ-VAE/README.md

 # HypRQ-VAE

-This is a test to synchronize the code.
+This is a repo for the paper titled 'HypRQ‑VAE: Long‑Tail‑Aware Item Indexing for Generative Recommender Systems'